DEED is a centre for global education and learning serving Dorset and Hampshire

 We are sharing some photos from our very successful Global Literacy Conference with Michael Rosen held in Brockenhurst last term.
 Can you see yourself!

 It was easily the best training course/conference I’ve ever been on including whilst I was at uni and since teaching!
 We were made to feel really welcomed and valued plus every event we attended was excellent.
 It was a real privilege to listen to Michael Rosen too – what an inspiring person!

 Here is a flavour of some opportunities available for you and a printable summary of our training and resources:

-- Philosophy for Children Course (P4C) 4 and 11 November 2015.
+- Philosophy for Children Course (P4C) The next course will be 20 and 27 April 2016.
 Some interesting recent positive publicity regarding P4C in schools, a published Sapere research brochure and the Education Endowment Foundation full report.

 - The Hampshire Philosophy (P4C) Conference on 28 January 2016.

 - Quality or Quantity?
 Measuring teachers’ impact on pupil attitudes and actions towards Global Citizenship.
 FREE training offered to schools as either a twilight or half-day inset.

 - Curriculum Planning Inset available in school at a time to suit.